hirovj/crypbot-alerts/README.md

-# crypto-alerts
+# crypbot-alerts
-crypto-alerts for fun
+crypbot-alerts for fun